City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 South Westminster

-If you’re new to property, or just starting out in a property training course, W9 (including Maida Vale) offers the most accessible entry price point with the lowest deposit requirements across the City of Westminster.
-Rental yields are low at only 3.7%, yet it has the most affordable rent-to-income ratio at 42.29% for tenants as local residents are often on significant salaries so it could be a sensible choice for investors seeking their first Westminster property.
+If you're new to property, or just starting out in a property training course, W9 (including Maida Vale) offers the most accessible entry price point with the lowest deposit requirements across the City of Westminster.
+Rental yields are 4.1%, and it provides a balanced option for investors seeking their first Westminster property with both reasonable entry costs and decent returns for the borough.

 How to Invest in Buy-to-Let in the City of Westminster